|

-KALAHARI GAME RESERVE (CKGR),
+CENTRAL KALAHARI GAME RESERVE (CKGR), BOTSWANA

-depth guide to the seasons, animals, birds & wildlife
+In depth guide to the seasons, animals, birds and wildlife habitats of the African safari region

 of Central Kalahari desert in Botswana.

-To request a private safari tour of the Central Kalahari in Botswana, click here >>> |
+request a private safari tour of the

 |